anonyaro/ContextokenizeX/README.md

 # Installation
 ## Windows x64
-*To install the program on Windows 10-11 (any edition) first download it from [Releases](https://github.com/anonyaro/ContextokenizeX/releases) or [ContextokenizeX Windows x64 latest release ](https://github.com/anonyaro/ContextokenizeX/releases/download/winrelx64/ContextokenizeX.rar)*
+*To install the program on Windows 10-11 (any edition) first download it from: [Releases](https://github.com/anonyaro/ContextokenizeX/releases) or [ContextokenizeX Windows x64 latest release ](https://github.com/anonyaro/ContextokenizeX/releases/download/winrelx64/ContextokenizeX.rar)*

 *Unzip it go into the ContextokenizeX folder and run ContextokenizeX.exe*

-*If you are having crashes and issues with executing the program (e.g Error Runtime Library .dll not found) you might also need to download and install MSVC redistributable package from [latest vcredist v14 package_x64](https://aka.ms/vc14/vc_redist.x64.exe)*
+*If you are having crashes and issues with executing the program (e.g Error Runtime Library .dll not found) you might also need to download and install MSVC redistributable package from: [latest vcredist v14 package_x64](https://aka.ms/vc14/vc_redist.x64.exe)*

 *If above suggestion didn't help [contact me](t.me/t3plc6x)*